jainam0037/Quora-Question-Pair/README.md

 ## Steps for Approach

-Data Loading and Display: Loads the dataset and displays its structure.

-Data Preprocessing:

-Converts text to lowercase and removes special characters.
-Expands contractions.
-Removes HTML tags.
-Applies stemming to words.
-Tokenizes the text.
-Feature Engineering:

-Creates new features based on the length and word count of the questions.
-Calculates the common and total words between question pairs.
-Generates advanced token-based features.
-Computes length-based features.
-Uses fuzzy matching to create fuzzy features.
-Visualization:

-Visualizes the data using pair plots and t-SNE for dimensionality reduction.
-Model Training:

-Uses RandomForestClassifier and XGBoostClassifier for training.
-Evaluates models using accuracy scores and confusion matrices.
-Performs hyperparameter tuning with GridSearchCV.
-Additional Helper Functions: Provides helper functions to calculate common and total words, and token-based features for test data.

 1. **Data Collection:** Obtain the Quora question pair dataset.
 2. **Data Preprocessing:** Clean the text data (e.g., removing stop words, stemming).
 3. **Exploratory Data Analysis:** Visualize the distribution of question pairs, word clouds, and correlation between features.